Update: This is a repost of one of my oldest posts! I love how it breaks meal planning down into its simplest form.

 Let’s Make Meal Planning Simple

-1. Crate a list of meals you commonly eat.
+1. Create a list of meals you eat often

 I keep a document on my desktop with all of the meals we commonly eat.
 Of course I sometimes make crazy Pinterest recipes and the meals on the list aren’t all we ever eat, but it’s a list of things we have fairly often.